wmgeolab/geolabWeb/_posts/news/externalLinks/externalPubs/2021-07-09-Brewer_highResSatelliteRoadQuality.md

 #Tags.
 Spaces delimit new tags.
 To see all current tags, type "/tags/" on the live website URL.
 #Most news articles should be linked to a project via the project tag (though not necessarilly all)
-tags: roadrunner deep-learning satellite-imagery peer-review
+tags: sdpp dl4sat deep-learning satellite-imagery peer-review

 #Type of Article (news, journal, or report)
 artType: journal